earnestt1234/FED3_Viz/README.md

 FED3 Viz can either be run from a packaged application file, or from a Python interpreter.
 Specific instructions for installation and system requirements can be found [here](https://github.com/earnestt1234/FED3_Viz/blob/master/Installation.md).

+There is a manual for FED3 Viz which covers the use of the program once it is installed; it can be found [here](https://github.com/earnestt1234/FED3_Viz/blob/master/Manual.md), or [here as a pdf](https://github.com/earnestt1234/FED3_Viz/blob/master/pdfs/Manual.pdf).

 ## Beta Statement

 **This program is currently in "beta"**: it has only been tested by a few individuals on their machines, with a small selection of data files.
 Additionally, the program is still being actively worked on, and likely will be through summer 2020.
 I am eager to have other people try the application and report bugs, preferably [through GitHub](https://github.com/earnestt1234/FED3_Viz/issues) or the [FED3 Google Group](https://groups.google.com/forum/#!forum/fedforum).